 Why choose this course

-On our MSc International Relations course you will study how politics is shaped internationally, while developing the research and analytical skills to support your future career.
-You will master international relations theories and political science methods that will enable you to investigate the links between local, national, and international politics, and to engage in issues that shape the world today
+You’ll master international relations theories and political science methods that will enable you to investigate the links between local, national and international politics, and engage in issues that shape the world today.

 What you will study

 Our International Relations MSc pathway examines the most salient issues in contemporary international politics in a course that is customisable according to your interests.

 A small set of compulsory modules provide the theoretical and methodological grounding needed to conduct political science research, while a wide range of optional modules focus on specific areas.
 These include:

 - Economy and trade